- Covid-19 Updates

 • Apply early (late spring) of the year before the expected year of matriculation.

 • Submit application to schools that best match your strengths.

-• Obtain practical clinical experience in a general dentistry setting.
+• Obtain shadowing and/or practical clinical experience in a general dentistry setting.
 Some schools require 100 – 150+ hours of pre-application shadowing.

 • Volunteer to work with underserved populations.